Note: This review was first published on 13 June 2021.

 The TUF F15 review unit that I got from ASUS Singapore comes with a FHD (aka 1080p) IPS-panel with a 144Hz refresh rate, along with Adaptive Sync.
 While not quite speedy as displays that comes with a faster 240Hz or 300Hz refresh rates, 144Hz is fluid enough for even most professional esports players.
 What’s really worth noting is that the display offers good colour and contrast performance with 100% coverage of sRGB, which is somewhat of a rare feature for notebooks of this class.

-ASUS have also trimmed the side and top bezels of the screen, but that has come at the expense of a built-in webcam.
+ASUS has also trimmed the side and top bezels of the screen, but that has come at the expense of a built-in webcam.
 In the current “new” normal where most of us have adapted to a work-from-home arrangement, I thought this was a curious miss by ASUS.
 At least with the ROG range of notebooks for 2021, most of which also comes without a built-in webcam, an external (and a pretty good one) webcam is bundled instead.
 Not so for the TUF F15 though.
 You’re pretty much left to your own to purchase one separately.
+Let's not forget if you join video chats often from the comfort of your notebook, the missing webcam is a troublesome sore point that requires an external fix.